nnassarv/Personal-Portfolio/docs/README.md

 ## Design
 For this website I tried using a simple color pallet with contrasting colors and dark background.

+I also learned how to use a cdn and add it to my project so I can retrieve icons.
+In this case I integrated the font awesome cdn and I used some of its free icons for my social media and contact details.

 ## Media Screen
 A media screen has been defined at 700px width in order to enable flexibility for smaller screens / mobile devices.

+## End Result
+As a result, I was able to build a simple to navigate website where icons, menu options and projects all have hover over effects to highlight them and the color scheme is uniform all accross.

+Here are some screenshots of the deployed site:
+![website with top menu and project section] (/images/hw-screenshot-1.png)
+![website with projects section, contact me and footer] (/images/hw-screenshot-2.png)